 Against the background of the geographically and sectorally ubiquitous challenge posed by jihadist radicalisation, as clearly demonstrated by the murderous Brussels attacks on 22nd March 2016, EU Member States and institutions have adopted a number of measures over the past few months.
 However, despite public pressure related to the urgency of eradicating the terrorist threat, radicalisation remains a complex and multi-layered challenge which demands truly comprehensive and long-term policies.
 To meet this challenge, addressing some of the following, underlying questions, remains essential: How to effectively define radicalisation?
 What are the ultimate drivers of such a process?
 How to strengthen the resilience of vulnerable individuals and communities?
 How to counter extremist propaganda effectively?
 How does radicalisation concretely occur in key third countries and regions outside Europe, as well as in selected hotspots within Europe, such as in prisons, universities, mosques, or on the internet?
 What good practices and lessons learned can be identified and shared to tackle radicalisation in Europe?
 And how to move forward in facing such an insidious and multi-layered challenge?

-The EFD-EPC book The challenge of jihadist radicalisation in Europe and beyond, which includes contributions from a number of well-established experts on the different dimensions of the issue, provides in-depth analysis and policy relevant recommendations to address these questions.
-The panel discussion will be followed by a reception at which Belgian Deputy Prime Minister, Jan Jambon, will make a key note address.
+The EFD-EPC book The challenge of jihadist radicalisation in Europe and beyond which includes contributions from a number of well-established experts on the different dimensions of the issue, provides in-depth analysis and policy relevant recommendations to address these questions.